Chart Color Schemes

 Albury Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Albury Surrounds' dwelling structure, as per the latest Census, consisted of 97.8% houses and 2.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 83.2% houses and 16.8% other dwellings.
-The home ownership level in Albury Surrounds was 45.2%, with mortgaged dwellings at 40.0% and rented ones at 14.9%.
+Albury Surrounds' dwelling structures, as per the latest Census, were 97.8% houses and 2.2% other dwellings.
+In comparison, Non-Metro NSW had 83.2% houses and 16.8% other dwellings.
+Home ownership in Albury Surrounds was 45.2%, with mortgaged dwellings at 40.0% and rented ones at 14.9%.
 The median monthly mortgage repayment was $1,387, lower than Non-Metro NSW's average of $1,430.
-The median weekly rent figure in Albury Surrounds was $222, compared to Non-Metro NSW's $265.
+The median weekly rent in Albury Surrounds was $222, compared to Non-Metro NSW's $265.
 Nationally, Albury Surrounds' mortgage repayments were significantly lower at $1,387 than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing